hoffstadt/DearPyGui/docs/README.md

 **Dear PyGui** is a **simple to use (but powerful) Python GUI framework**. _DearPyGui_ provides a wrapping of **DearImGui** that simulates a traditional retained mode GUI, as opposed to _Dear ImGui_'s immediate mode paradigm.

 **Dear PyGui is fundamentally different than other Python GUI frameworks**.
-Under the hood, _DearPyGui_ uses the immediate mode paradigm allowing for extremely dynamic interfaces.
-Similar to PyQt _DearPyGui_ does not use native widgets, but instead draws the widgets using your computer's GPU. _DearPyGui_ is currently supported on the following platforms:
+Under the hood, _DearPyGui_ uses the immediate mode paradigm allowing for extremely dynamic interfaces. _DearPyGui_ does not use native widgets, but instead draws the widgets using your computer's GPU. _DearPyGui_ is currently supported on the following platforms: